fatiando/2023-kegs/extended-abstract/README.md

 The future of the project expects exciting new features: a new magnetic forward modelling functions are being developed for Harmonica along with new types of equivalent sources and FFT-based transformations.
-The inversion framework for the old `fatiando` library is missing in the new tools, but we are looking forward to implement an improved one, focusing on performing types of inversions that are missing in other packages of the geophysical Python ecosystem.
+Moreover, we would like to bring back the old inversion framework that the old `fatiando` library had, with the opportunity of improving it with modern tools and focusing on types of inversions that are missing in other packages of the geophysical Python ecosystem.